geo-data/ansible-rancher-compose/README.md

 Unless a `docker-compose.yml` file is specified in the `COMPOSE_FILE` environment variable then `rancher_compose` requires that the `docker_compose` option point to a `docker-compose.yml` file.
-Unless provided by the appropriate environment variable, the `url`, `access_key` and `secret_key` options must also be populated.
-Note that environment variables can be specified in the file pointed to by the `env_file` option.
+Unless provided by the appropriate environment variables, the `url`, `access_key` and `secret_key` options must also be defined.
+Note that environment variables can be defined in the file pointed to by the `env_file` option.

 The Rancher stack is manipulated by setting the `state` option